lucatume/di52/README.md

 $container->register('ProviderOne');
 ```

+### Booting service providers
-The container implements a `boot` method that will, in turn, call the `boot` method on any service provider that defines it.
+The container implements a `boot` method that will, in turn, call the `boot` method on any service provider that overloads it.
 Some applications might define constants and environment variables at "boot" time (e.g. WordPress `plugins_loaded` action) that might make an immediate registration futile.
 In that case service providers can overload the `boot` method: